AndrewWitsoe/FinalProject/README.md

 12/3/22 - Improved the HTML CSS layout more, and customized the reset button.
 Worked on Javascript more adding in a const for both players, and rotation for turns.

 12/4/22 - Ran into a couple of bugs surrounding the game board and rotating turns.
 Primarily in Javascript.
 Refining bugs and tuning issues.

+12/5/22 - Customized the Restart button more, startted adding code to detect whose turn it is and display on the page accordingly.